£/$/€100 off your first WeRoad with code WEROADER100

 An absolute highlight of the day is the boat trip on the Seine – 'Seine by night'.
 When the bridges and monuments light up in golden hues, Paris shows its most beautiful side.

 In the evening, we'll meet for the official welcome get-together.
-Over a shared dinner – whether in a classic brasserie, enjoying French street food, or trying modern bistro cuisine – we'll kick off our 8-day train journey from Paris to Barcelona with a delicious start.
+Over a group dinner – whether in a classic brasserie, enjoying French street food, or trying modern bistro cuisine – we'll kick off our 8-day train journey from Paris to Barcelona with a delicious start.

 Day 2